cabforum/smime/SBR.md

 **Sovereign State**: A state or country that administers its own government, and is not dependent upon, or subject to, another power.

-**Sponsor-validated**: Refers to a Certificate Profile Subject which combines Individual (natural person) attributes in conjunction with an `subject:organizationName` (an associated Legal Entity) attribute.
+**Sponsor-validated**: Refers to a Certificate Profile Subject which combines Individual (Natural Person) attributes in conjunction with an `subject:organizationName` (an associated Legal Entity) attribute.
 Registration for Sponsor-validated Certificates MAY be performed by an Enterprise RA where the `subject:organizationName` is either that of the delegated enterprise, or an Affiliate of the delegated enterprise, or that the delegated enterprise is an agent of the named Subject Organization.

 **Strict Profile**: The S/MIME Strict Profiles are the long term target profile for S/MIME Certificates with `extKeyUsage` limited to `emailProtection`, and stricter use of Subject DN attributes and other extensions.

-**Subject**: The natural person, device, system, unit, or Legal Entity identified in a Certificate as the Subject.
+**Subject**: The Natural Person, device, system, unit, or Legal Entity identified in a Certificate as the Subject.
 The Subject is either the Subscriber or a mailbox under the control and operation of the Subscriber.

 **Subject Identity Information**: Information that identifies the Certificate Subject.
-Subject Identity Information does not include a Mailbox Address listed in the `subjectAltName` extension, the `subject:commonName` field, or the Subject `subject:emailAddress` field.
+Subject Identity Information does not include a Mailbox Address listed in the `subject:commonName` or `subject:emailAddress` fields, or in the `subjectAltName` extension.

 **Subordinate CA**: A Certification Authority whose Certificate is signed by the Root CA, or another Subordinate CA.

-**Subscriber**: A natural person or Legal Entity to whom a Certificate is issued and who is legally bound by a Subscriber Agreement or Terms of Use.
+**Subscriber**: A Natural Person or Legal Entity to whom a Certificate is issued and who is legally bound by a Subscriber Agreement or Terms of Use.

 **Subscriber Agreement**: An agreement between the CA and the Applicant/Subscriber that specifies the rights and responsibilities of the parties.